 TGax Editor: Change the paragraphs below as follows (#CID 9640):

+A STA transmitting an HE TB PPDU follows the rules definedd in 27.10.3 (A-MPDU padding for an HE TB PPDU) for constructing the PSDU carried in the HE TB PPDU.(#9640)

 A(#6684) STA that responds to a DL MU PPDU containing MPDU(s) addressed to it that include UMRS Control field(s) follows the rules defined in 10.3.2.9 (Ack procedure) for generating the Ack frame, the rules defined in 10.24.7.5 (Generation and transmission of BlockAck frames by an HT STA or DMG STA) for generating the BlockAck frame, and the rules defined in 27.4 (Block acknowledgement) for generating the Multi-STA BlockAck frame.
 The STA shall construct the A-MPDU carried in the HE TB PPDU(#6685) as defined in Table 9-428 (A-MPDU contents MPDUs in the control response context) when the A-MPDU (#4827)solicits an immediate response and as defined in Table 9-426 (A-MPDU contents in the data enabled no immediate response context) when the A-MPDU does not solicit an immediate response.

 NOTE—The STA additionally follows the rules defined in 27.3.3 (Procedure at the originator) when fragments are present in the soliciting (A-)MPDU(s).

-The MAC padding procedure is described in 27.10.3 (A-MPDU padding for an HE TB PPDU)(#7649).